exkizo/get_next_line/README.md

   </ul></div>

 ## Bonus Part
 The project get_next_line is straightforward and leaves very little room for bonuses, but we are sure that you have a lot of imagination.
 If you have aced the mandatory part, then by all means, complete this bonus part to go further.
-Just to be clear, no bonuses will be taken into consideration if the mandatory part isn’t perfect.Turn-in all 3 mandatory files ending by _bonus.[c\h] for this part.
+Just to be clear, no bonuses will be taken into consideration if the mandatory part isn’t perfect.
+Turn-in all 3 mandatory files ending by _bonus.[c\h] for this part.
 <div>
   <ul>
   <li>To succeed get_next_line with a single static variable.</li>